awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 1. Add inbound rules to the security group\.

-   1. Determine the IP address to use to connect to instances in your VPC\.
+   1. Determine the IP address to use to connect to instances in your VPC using Secure Shell \(SSH\)\.

       To determine your public IP address, in a different browser window or tab use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
 An example of an IPv4 IP address is `203.0.113.25/32`\.
 An example of an IPv6 IP address is `2001:DB8::/32`\.

       If you are connecting through an internet service provider \(ISP\) or from behind your firewall without a static IP address, find out the range of IP addresses used by client computers\.
 **Warning**
-If you use `0.0.0.0/0` for IPv4 or `::0` for IPv6, you enable all IP addresses to access your public instances\.
+If you use `0.0.0.0/0` for IPv4 or `::0` for IPv6, you enable all IP addresses to access your public instances using SSH\.
 This approach is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instances\.

    1. In the **Inbound rules** section, choose **Add rule**\.